hsson/metavisor-cli/README.md

 The latest release of **metavisor-cli** is [1.0.1](https://github.com/immutable/metavisor-cli/releases/latest).

 ## Requirements
 This CLI is implemented using [Go](https://golang.org) (version 1.10 to be specific).
 Go must be installed in order to compile the CLI.
-If you don't have Go installed, every release of the CLI is also accompanied by pre-compiled binaries for Darwin (macOS), Linux, FreeBSD, OpenBSD, and Windows which don't have any additional dependenices.
-To get the correct dependency versions when compiling, make sure to use the depedency management tool `dep`.
+If you don't have Go installed, every release of the CLI is also accompanied by pre-compiled binaries for Darwin (macOS), Linux, FreeBSD, OpenBSD, and Windows which don't have any additional dependencies.
+To get the correct dependency versions when compiling, make sure to use the dependency management tool `dep`.

 ## Installation
 The CLI can be installed and used by either compiling a binary from the source code by yourself, or by grabbing one of the pre-compiled binaries from the latest release of the CLI.
 Additionally, the package manager Homebrew can be used.
 Please follow the instructions below on how to do either of this.